Louis Carnot

-Louis Carnot (born 25 February 2001) is a French professional footballer who plays as a midfielder for Championnat National 2 club Andrézieux on loan from Nancy.
+Louis Carnot (/fr/; born 25 February 2001) is a French professional footballer who plays as a midfielder for Championnat National 1 club Andrézieux on loan from Nancy.

 Club career

 On 8 March 2019, Carnot signed his first professional contract with his youth club Guingamp for a three-year term.
 He made his professional debut with Guingamp in a 2–2 Ligue 1 tie with Nîmes on 18 May 2019.

 On 1 February 2021, Carnot joined Concarneau on loan for the remainder of the 2020–21 season, in order to get more playing time.

 On 31 January 2025, Carnot moved on loan to Andrézieux.

 Personal life

 Carnot is the son of the former footballer Stéphane Carnot.